 In compliance with Section 303 of CAMA, all contracts with related parties during the year were conducted at arm's length.
-Information relating to related party transactions are contained in Note 35 of the Financial Statements a.
-Employment and Employees
+Information relating to related party transactions are contained in Note 35 of the Financial Statements.

 12. Employment and Employee Relationship